Welwyn Garden City: Geography

 Welwyn Garden City experiences a maritime or oceanic climate (Köppen climate classification Cfb), in common with the rest of the United Kingdom.
 The town experiences warm summers and cool winters.

 Economy

-Ever since its inception as a garden city, Welwyn Garden City has attracted a strong commercial base with several designated employment areas.
+Ever since its inception as a garden city, Welwyn Garden City has attracted a strong industrial base with several designated employment areas.
 Among the companies trading in the town are: